OregonIons/RJ45LVDS_SPI/README.md

 2. Apply unregulated power to UNREG pin and enable the regulator by soldering REG_EN jumper.

 - The default regulator is a MIC39100-3.3WS which requires an UNREG input voltage between 3.7 and 16V.
 [Datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/mic39100.pdf)
-- When applying unregulated power, the 3.3V regulated power becomes an output that can be used to power other things, such as an SPI device.
+- When applying unregulated power, the 3.3V pin on the power header becomes an output that can be used to power other things, such as an SPI device.
 The MIC39100-3.3WS is capable of providing 1A (minus the current required by the board).
-- Soldering the LED enable jumper ‘LED_EN’ makes the green LED on the RJ45 jack act as a power indicator.
+- Adding the optional resistor R5 makes the green LED on the RJ45 jack act as a power indicator.

 Channel directions